UAE President pardons convicted Bangladeshis involved in recent riots

 The public has been urged to verify that companies have obtained the authority's license by visiting its website

-The UAE President has pardoned convicted Bangladeshis involved in recent riots across several emirates.
-Sheikh Mohamed bin Zayed has ordered authorities to drop the sentences of those convicted and arrange for their deportation from the country.
+The UAE President has ordered a pardon for the Bangladeshi nationals involved in last month’s protests and disturbances across several emirates.
+Sheikh Mohamed bin Zayed has also ordered authorities to drop the sentences of those convicted and arrange for their deportation from the country.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.